Tutorial: Discover servers running on Hyper-V with Azure Migrate: Discovery and assessment

 - During software inventory, the added server credentials are iterated against servers and validated for agentless dependency analysis.
 When the discovery of servers is finished, in the portal, you can enable agentless dependency analysis on the servers.
 Only the servers on which validation succeeds can be selected to enable agentless dependency analysis.

 After discovery finishes, you can verify that the servers appear in the portal.

 - Open the Azure Migrate dashboard.

-- In Azure Migrate - Servers > Azure Migrate: Server Assessment page, click the icon that displays the count for Discovered servers.
+- In Azure Migrate - Servers > Azure Migrate: Discovery and assessment page, click the icon that displays the count for Discovered servers.